NorfolkGreg/GregCustom/README.md

 How to use the list of variables setting the colour definitions for the theme.
 A number of sample colour scheme declarations are provied together with preview images of them.
 #### Header Area
 Notes concerning the "Page Contents" part of the header area and a description of how to add images in the header area that replace the default plain colour background.
 The resources include sample images to show how this feature can be used.
+#### Video and Audio
+Notes on the code required to take advantage of the features of the theme when incuding video and audio files.

 ## Future Development
 Contributions of additional colour schemes and header backgrounds that can be included in the "resources" folder in future versions of the theme are welcome together with any suggestions for tweaks to the theme.php or style.css file that you think may be useful to others.